Bertha Boronda

-Bertha Boronda (née Zettle; March 14, 1877 – January 18, 1950) was an American woman who sliced off her husband's penis in 1907.
-She was convicted of the crime of mayhem; she used a straight razor to slice off her husband's penis.
+Bertha Boronda (née Zettle; March 14, 1877 – January 18, 1950) was an American woman who sliced off her husband's penis with a straight razor in 1907.
 She fled the scene of the crime, but was captured the next day.
-Boronda was tried, convicted and imprisoned at San Quentin Penitentiary.
+Boronda was tried, convicted of mayhem, and imprisoned at San Quentin Penitentiary.

 Crime

 The victim was Bertha Boronda's husband, Frank Boronda: Captain of Chemical Engine No. 1 with the San Jose Fire Department.
 On Friday, May 30, 1907, Bertha insisted that her husband Frank had visited a place of prostitution.
 Shortly after midnight, she cut her husband's penis off with a razor while in bed.
 He was able to go to the firehouse, which was adjacent to his home, and received treatment in a hospital.

 Capture

-She was apprehended while disguised, wearing a man's clothing and mounting a bicycle to make her escape.
+She was apprehended while disguised, wearing men's clothing and mounting a bicycle to make her escape.
 She was not found by police until more than 24 hours had passed.
-After her capture, Bertha Boronda admitted her crime and expressed no regret.
+After her capture, Boronda admitted her crime and expressed no regret.

 The newspaper reports were tactfully non-specific. "'She drew a razor and cut her husband.'
 Then she walked to her nephew's room and simply stated, 'Frank cut himself.'"

 On June 1, Frank Boronda made a complaint to Justice Brown from his hospital bed at the Red Cross Hospital.
-Mrs. Boronda was accused of mayhem.
+Boronda was accused of mayhem.
 The felony of mayhem, punishable by up to 14 years in prison, was defined by Section 204 of the criminal code: "Every person who unlawfully and maliciously deprives a human being of a member of his body or renders it useless, or cuts or disables the tongue, nose, ear or lip, is guilty of mayhem."

-Bertha Boronda was held on $10,000 bond - $291,819.15 in 2021 dollars.
+Boronda was held on $10,000 bond ($335,750 in 2025).